allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 be integrated as
 [frameworks](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) –
 a&nbsp;standard way of dylibs (dynamic libraries) distribution in Apple ecosystem.
-About 57 nested frameworks is a&nbsp;number large enough to impact app launch time. iOS has a 20 seconds app launch time limit.
-Any app that hits the limit is instantly killed.
+57 nested frameworks is a&nbsp;number large enough to impact app launch time. iOS has a 20 seconds app launch time limit.
+Any app that hits that limit is instantly killed.
 Allegro app was often killed on a&nbsp;good old iPad 2, when the device was freshly started and all caches were empty.

 Dynamic linker performs a&nbsp;lot of disk IO when searching for dependencies.
 Static linking eliminates the need for all that dylib searching – dependencies